symbiote/silverstripe-collab/README.md

 ### [Simple Wiki](https://github.com/nyeholt/silverstripe-simplewiki/)

-This provides the ability to create wiki pages, that are editable on the fly by users.
+This provides the ability to create wiki pages, that are editable by users (with permissions) on the fly.